hmmdyl/LWDR/README.md

 12. Allocation and deallocation of dynamic arrays
 13. Concatenate an item to a dynamic array
 14. Concatenate two dynamic arrays together
+15. Dynamic array resizing

 ### What is in progress?
-20. Exceptions and Throwables (so far are working on GDC only)
+16. Exceptions and Throwables (so far are working on GDC only)

 ### What doesn't work?
-30. Dynamic array resizing
-31. Module constructors and destructors
+17. Module constructors and destructors
-32. ModuleInfo
+18. ModuleInfo
-33. There is no GC implmenetation
+19. There is no GC implmenetation
-34. Delegates/closures
+20. Delegates/closures
-35. Associative arrays
+21. Associative arrays

 ### Which compilers can be used?
 GDC works the best.
-LDC can only be used for points 1-14.
+LDC can only be used for points 1-15.
 Exception handling does not work on LDC.
 DMD is not compatible.

 ### Has this been run on real hardware?